 Cal.
 Code Regs., tit.
 14, sec.
 15303 provides that projects which consist of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure, are categorically exempt from the provisions of CEQA.
-This project consists of installation of new equipment to existing sites.
-In addition, the electric vehicle charging stations will be installed at existing, paved parking spaces.
-There will be three battery energy storage systems installed at the Wilmington site.
-The battery energy storage systems will be located on new 10' x 12' pads that will be on existing, paved parking spaces.
-Therefore, the project falls under categorical exemption Section 15303 of the CEQA guidelines.
+At least ninety six (96) L2 charging ports with an approximate size of 12"x 6"x 20" and at least four (4) DCFC charging ports with an approximate size of (76.8 " x 32.3 " x 23.6 ") will be installed at existing parking lots and structures.
+Minor trenching and modification of existing electrical panels may be necessary.
+Therefore, the project falls within section 15303 and will not have a significant effect on the environment.